From the Newsroom: What I am Grateful For

 THE SOUTH SHORE PRESS

-This is my final column as News Director, and saying goodbye is harder than I imagined.
-I am deeply grateful to have led such a talented, passionate newsroom—a team that has made The South Shore Press the finest newspaper on Long Island.
-The journalists who remain are dedicated professionals who will continue delivering quality reporting to our community.
+I am deeply grateful to have led such a talented, passionate newsroom, a team that has made The South Shore Press the finest newspaper on Long Island.
+The on staff journalists are dedicated professionals who will continue delivering quality reporting to our community.
 It has been an honor to work alongside them.

 Organizations Included in this History